eight04/fumen-svg/README.md

 If `index` is specified, create an SVG of the specified frame instead of an animated image.

 `delay` controls the delay between each frame.
-Unit: ms.
+Unit: ms. Default: `500`.

 `size` is the width/height of a single tile.
 Unit: px.
+Default: `16`.

+Use `comment` to control whether to draw the comment box.
+Available values:

+* `"always"` - always draw the comment box.
+* `"none"` - don't draw the comment box.
+* `"auto"` (default) - draw the comment box if there is a comment.

 Changelog
 ---------